The richest nation in the world is facing a money crisis.

 Earlier I said financial illiteracy is a crisis.
 It is, but don't take my word for it.

-Congressional legislation calling for April to be National Financial Literacy Month lists a dozen of the grimmest statistics about our nation's financial picture.
+The congressional legislation that called for April to be National Financial Literacy Month lists a dozen of the grimmest statistics about our nation's financial picture.
 Here are a few:

 - 1 million Americans filed for bankruptcy in 2006.